FAQs updated 27.08.2021

 All information provided is given in good faith to support our students as best we can.
-Always check with the relevant official bodies for the latest advice.
+Always check with the relevant official bodies according to your current location for the latest advice.

 I’m a UEA student due to study abroad during the next academic year 2021-22 or 2022-23 – what advice is there for me?

-We will communicate via email with all registered students (those on a 4-year degree and those who have applied for an optional semester abroad) with relevant and timely updates, according to any changing circumstances.
+We will communicate via email with all registered students (those on a 4-year degree and those who have applied for an optional semester abroad) with relevant updates, according to any changing circumstances.

-If you would like to speak with us about your course circumstances, destination or any other matter please email us at email@example.com.
+If you would like to talk about your course circumstances please speak with your Study Abroad Academic Coordinator or Head of School.
+UEA Study Abroad continues to provide and cascade advice and guidance; to talk about your destination or any other matter please email us at email@example.com.